ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 Univariate anomaly detection (UAD) refers to the problem of identifying anomalies in a single time series data.
 A single time series data contains timestamped values for one signal (a.k.a metric or measure).

+OCI Anomaly Detection Service offers two workflows for detecting anomalies in Univariate time series signals.
+This tutorial will focus on detailing the steps for using the *Train Model and Detect* (TMD) workflow.

-At a high level, the process of detecting anomalies in time series data using OCI Anomaly Detection Service involves two simple steps
+At a high level, the process for detecting anomalies in time series data using TMD workflow involves two simple steps outlined below.
 - Training a model with a **Training** data set.
   The training data set should ideally not contain any anomalies.
 It should contain values that were collected when the monitoried system/asset was operating under normal conditions.
 It's ok to include data values that represent normal seasonal trends & other values that represent normal conditions.
 - Using the trained model to detect anomalies with an **Inference** data set.